syncfusion-content/maui-docs/MAUI/PDF-Viewer/Shapes.md

 {% endhighlight %}
 {% endtabs %}

-### Change the selected shape annotation border style
+### Change the border style for selected polygon annotation

-You can change the border style of the selected shape annotation programmatically by accessing the selected annotation instance.
+You can change the border style of the selected polygon annotation programmatically by accessing the selected annotation instance.
 The selected annotation instance may be obtained from the [AnnotationSelected](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationSelected) event.
 The following example shows how to change the border style of selected polygon annotation.
 Similarly, you can modify the square annotations border style.

 {% tabs %}
 {% highlight C# %}